rautskaya/ai110-module2show-pawpal-starter/reflection.md

 - What part of this project are you most satisfied with?

+Keeping the logic in `pawpal_system.py` separate from the UI in `app.py`.
+Because the Scheduler methods were clean and tested, wiring them into Streamlit with tables and conflict warnings was quick and didn't require changing any backend code.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?

+I'd add tests for `generate_plan()` and the calendar logic (`occurs_on` / `tasks_for_date`), and surface recurring tasks and the "complete task" action in the UI, which currently only live in the logic layer.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

+Designing the data model first and keeping logic out of the UI made everything afterward easier — testing, displaying, and changing things.
+And AI is most useful when you point it at the actual code and verify its output, not when you trust it blindly.